10 Ways Airlines Use Artificial Intelligence and Data Science to Improve Operations

 When a disruption such as a flight delay or baggage loss occurs, travelers get nervous.
 And if customers don’t get a response or explanation of a problem from an airline representative in a timely manner, they likely won’t choose this airline for their next trip.
 The speed of response to customer queries matters as much as actual steps that are taken to solve an issue.

-AI software, such as Coseer by Arbot Solutions, speeds up and simplifies customer service employees’ workflows by using algorithms for processing natural language or unstructured text.
-“We are helping airlines classify their customer emails and extract information from those emails so that they can automate some of the routine processes, for example, information about lost baggage,” says Coseer CEO Praful Krishna.
+AI software speeds up and simplifies customer service employees’ workflows by using algorithms for processing natural language or unstructured text.
+For example, such systems can classify emails and extract information from them.

 Another way to automate and improve customer service is chatbot development.
 Today, many airlines enhance their customer support with AI-powered chatbots that help passengers with booking and managing flights, tracking baggage, answering questions, and providing other types of assistance.